pablo67340/BoTW-Durability-Mod/Readme.txt

 #                                         |___/  #
 ##################################################
 ========================================
-By: pablo67340
+By: pablo67340 (Bryce Wilkinson)
 ========================================

 Instructions:

-1. Extract the folder from the ZIP onto the root of your SD card.
+1. Copy atmosphere folder to root of your SD card
-2. Have fun collecting weapons!
+2. Launch Game